Do you have problems tying your horse up? Is your horse unsettled when tied up?

 What is a Safe Tie?

-This is the training aid I use at my training centre as it is simple, very safe and anyone can use it.
+This is the training aid I use at my training centre, in my horsebox, and anywhere else I might tie a horse up!
+It is simple, safe and anyone can use it.
 The Safe Tie allows horses to pull back without injuring or freeing themselves.
-At the same time it creates enough resistance as they pull back to make the horse want to step forward to release the halter pressure rather than continue to pull back.
-For the horse who simply pulls back because it can, (a little like the horse I described from the clinic!) the Safe-Tie basically calls their bluff and they very quickly stop attempting to break free, it’s simply too much hard work.
-For young horses the tie doesn’t frighten them as they don’t feel restricted, if they pull back it prevents them panicking as they do if they are tied solidly (which can cause serious injury!) or with bailers twine which will break and teach them that’s an easy “out” which creates a habit like the horse I described.
-As you will see from the video series I always prepare every horse with some basic pressure and release ground work and desensitising before attaching them to the Safe-Tie.
-The reason for this is I want to make it easy for the horse to do the right thing and with a small amount of preparation work they quickly make the right choices when tied up and react as I would want them to.
+At the same time it creates enough resistance as they pull back to make the horse want to step forward in order to release the halter pressure.
+For the horse who simply pulls back because it can (like the horse I described from the clinic!), the Safe-Tie calls their bluff and they quickly stop attempting to break free; it’s simply too much hard work.
+For young horses, the tie doesn’t frighten them as they don’t feel restricted.
+It is the perfect alternative to tying solidly (which can cause serious injury) or with bailer twine, which will break and teach them to pull back.
+Have a quick watch of this video to learn more about how to correctly tie a rope halter and use a Safe Tie.

 Teaching Your Horse to Tie up Safely